gtgottlieb/tdmms_DL/batchjobs/README.md

 **Batch Job Scripts**

-This folder contains the batch job scripts used to run the project on Delftblue.
+This direcotry contains the batch job scripts used to run the project on DelftBlue.